RESEARCH4ME PRIVACY STATEMENT

 - Right to judicial review: in the event that Research4Me refuses your request under rights of access, we will provide you with a reason as to why.
 You have the right to complain as outlined below.

 3 TYPES OF INFORMATION WE COLLECT & HOW WE USE IT

 We collect personal information from our Site visitors and members for a range of reasons.
 These reasons may include, for example, to communicate with you, personalise your experience, improve and develop our services, to provide you with support and improve customer service, to market or provide a service to you, to protect you, to analyse/collate/report on our community and outreach, or legal reasons.

 A. Personal information provided to us directly

-The APPs requires us to manage personal information in an open and transparent manner.
-We may collect personally identifiable information from you with your consent, such as name, e-mail address, phone number, age, address and other health or medical information that you provide or volunteer, to set up and administer your Member Account.
+The APPs requires us to manage personal and sensitive information in an open and transparent manner.
+We may collect personal and sensitive information from you with your explicit consent, such as name, e-mail address, phone number, age, address and other health or medical information that you provide or volunteer, to set up and administer your Member Account or provide you with other services.
 We collect personal information from you in a variety of ways, including when you interact with us electronically or in person, when you access the Site and when we provide our Service to you.
 Your personal information will only be used and stored for the primary purpose for which it was collected and not for any other purpose.
 If you do not provide us with the information we request, we may not be able to supply you with our Service.